Prevent unexpected charges with Azure billing and cost management

 Estimate cost online using the pricing calculator

-Check out the pricing calculator to get an estimated monthly cost of the service you're interested in.
-You can add any first party Azure resource to get an estimated cost.
-In the pricing calculator, you can change the currency type.
+Check out the pricing calculator to get an estimated monthly cost of the service that you want to add.
+You can change the currency to get the estimate in your local currency.

 For more information about pricing, see the Pricing FAQ.
 If you want to talk to an Azure salesperson, call the phone number shown at the top of the FAQ page.